WONDERROOT CSA SEASON 05

 Why did we create it?
 WonderRoot invites art curious individuals and seasoned collectors to invest in the local arts economy by purchasing a share to Atlanta’s first ever art-based CSA, WonderRoot CSA.
 By investing in local artists, shareholders are helping to keep local talent in Atlanta, as well as claiming their share of our city’s most gifted creators.
 Artist contributors are able to immediately grow their collector-base, in addition to a guaranteed commission before any work is ever created.
 The exposure to WonderRoot’s audience throughout metro Atlanta creates even more opportunity for participating artists to develop interested buyers.

-In Season 04, WonderRoot has commissioned six artists — Danielle Brutto, Terri Dilling, Daniel Flores, Julie Sims, Jason Thomas, and Joe Tsambiras — to create 40 works each, making 40 shares available to the public for $400/share.
+In Season 05, WonderRoot has commissioned the aforementioned six artists to create 30 works each, making 30 shares available to the public for $400/share.
 Artwork will be received by shareholders at a series of three pick up parties.
-Pick up parties will take place from September to December of 2014; exact dates will be confirmed by September 1.
+Pick up parties will take place from January 2015 – March 2015; exact dates and locations will be announced by the end of December.
 Each pick up party will feature work by two artists and will include artist talks.
 WonderRoot CSA pick up parties are open to the public and we would love to see you attend!